kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

        Domain administrators use a primary user account, which has basic user rights in the domain.
+   * - road map
+     -
+     - Use as two words.
    * - roll back (v), rollback (adj, n)
      -
      - Use these terms to describe a feature that reverses the current